 RAGBRAI Training: Riding in the Rain

 I don’t know about where you live, but here in Iowa we’ve had more than our share of rain again this year.
-Last year RAGBRAI took place in a drought, this year rivers are flooding and it seems like it rains every other day, if not every day.
+Rivers are flooding and it seems like it rains every other day, if not every day.
 It sure has made getting out and riding difficult.
 Even if you live in a dry climate and are coming to Iowa for RAGBRAI, there’s a pretty good chance you will get rained on hard at least once during your stay.
-It isn’t pleasant riding in the rain but sometimes it is a necessity to you should be prepared for it.
-If you get caught in rain out on a ride, look at it as a chance to get experience riding in wet conditions.
-It can create some possible hazards while riding in the rain so I’ll address these.
+It’s what makes our corn grow so nice and tall so we don’t complain, but it can create some possible hazards while riding in the rain so I’ll address these.

 You might want to invest in a lightweight rain jacket.
 If it below 65 degrees (F), rain can be chilly.
 A rain jacket will retain some of your warmth.
 Be sure to bring a long sleeve jersey and tights in case you do run into a cool rainy day – not likely in Iowa in July but you just never know – last year it was actually chilly some mornings.